 - Inspire others to strive for the improbable

 Though these are important traits and actions of a transformational leader, there is a simple pathway by which everyone can integrate the style into their leadership, or change management techniques.

 As mentioned, Transformational Leadership is often associated with the Servant Leadership philosophy.
-This is because they both involve working closely alongside members of the team, inspiring and motivating them, and using others to help identify the need for change, creating a specific vision to drive change, and execute it as a cohesive team.
+This is because they both involve working closely alongside members of the team, inspiring and motivating them, using others to help identify the need for change, creating a specific vision to drive change, and executing it as a cohesive team.

 Like all leadership styles, one of the key aims is to drive motivation amongst team members.
 Transformational Leadership does this by operating a number of mechanisms, including:

 - Connecting the follower's sense of identity to that of the task and the organisation as a whole

 - Acting as a role model and setting the standards for the project, allowing followers greater independence and responsibility for tasks, and assigning tasks which are suited to specific followers' strengths and weaknesses.

 We have broken down MacGregor and Bass' thoughts into 5 simple steps to follow when you are trying to become a transformational leader.
 These are outlined below.